How to make a great first impression on employers |

 Other tips: Try to control your fidgeting as this can be distracting for the employer.
 Holding a pen and notepad to take notes may help keep the fidgets under control.
 And remember to turn off your phone!

+The article provided by Job Jumpstart.
 Job Jumpstart is a one-stop-shop self-help website that offers practical information in the form of articles, workbooks and videos.
 The website aims to empower young people to take charge of their own employment journey and design the right career pathway for them.
+Go to the Job Jumpstart website to find more information (opens in a new window) Email: This email address is being protected from spambots.
+You need JavaScript enabled to view it. |

-The steps
+The steps |

 Finding a job is not as easy as it seems.
 All employers prefer to employ a person who already has experience.
 Where can a student get work experience if he has just started looking for a job?
 It is a vicious circle.
 No work experience - no job; no job - no work experience.
 Ok, let's look at some options to start your working path.